You can read part I here:

 Bob was disturbingly silent for seemingly the next 100 years.
 In those seemingly 100 years he twisted himself toward the back seat and rummaged through my carefully compiled “assault kit.”
 Finally, he quizzed: “Hey did I tell you about the crazy thing my kids did?”

 And the mission was on.

-Under the bridge head, I tied onto the nylon safety line.
-Bob held the spool of line with a metal rod through it so it would roll smoothly.
-I gave Bob one sneak peak for any signs of negativity.
+Under the bridgehead, I tied onto the nylon safety line.
+Bob held the spool of the line with a metal rod through it so it would roll smoothly.
+I gave Bob one sneak peek for any signs of negativity.
 None.
 I stepped into the Rijeko waters and let out an involuntary quiet yelp.

 “What’s wrong, George??”